YuSugihara/ancseq/README.md

 `-blfix` : Fix branch lengths of tree passed via `-t` or `-te`.

-`-m JC2` : Jukes-Cantor type model for binary data.
+`-m JC2` : Jukes-Cantor type binary model.

 `-o` : Sequence ID of the outgroup if you specify the outgroup with `--outgroup`.